-- 42. In accordance with the PAA and the general notice issued in terms thereof, I have a responsibility to report material findings on the compliance of the municipality with specific matters in key legislation.
-I performed procedures to identify findings but not to gather evidence to express assurance. - 43.
-The material findings on compliance with specific matters in key legislations are as follows:
+- 29. In accordance with the PAA and the general notice issued in terms thereof, I have a responsibility to report material findings on the municipality's compliance with specific matters in key legislation.
+I performed procedures to identify findings but not to gather evidence to express assurance. - 30.
+The material findings on compliance with specific matters in key legislation are as follows: